Become a Dog Trainer

 What are the costs involved in Puppy School?

-Trainees are required to take the Puppy School Tutor Training Course.
-Successful students attain the Puppy School Tutors certificate which allows them to run a Puppy School franchise in their allocated territory.
-(Associate tutors, who run classes for full tutors on that tutor's territory, usually for an agreed payment, are also required to take the fully training course and attain the Puppy School Tutors certificate.)
+Trainees are required to take, and pass, the Puppy School Tutor Training Course.
+Successful students attain the Puppy School Tutors certificate which allows them to run Puppy School classes and become part of the Puppy School network

 • Puppy trainer with Springer Spaniel puppy in classes near you

-An installment plan and 2 scholarship places per course are available - please ask for details.
+An installment plan and 2 scholarship places per course are available - please ask for details during your discovery call or at any time in the joining process.

 There are no further up-front Franchise costs (as in you don't pay anything further to join the franchise - only the cost of the training).

-New from 2025: 25% off the training course fee for Registered Veterinary Nurses and Animal Welfare Charity Employees
+New from 2025: 25% discount for Registered Veterinary Nurses and Animal Welfare Charity Employees

-Accommodation and travel costs (courses are held in Worcestershire, England) for the two residential courses will need to be met (one 2-day and one 3-day course), the rest can be done online and locally.
-Some local travel will be needed to visit puppy classes and for purposes such as research (e.g. when viewing possible venues) and marketing.
+Accommodation and travel costs (courses are held in Worcestershire, England) for the two residential courses will need to be met (one 2-day and one 3-day course), further training is done online from home.
+Some local travel will be needed to find puppies and dogs to train for the coaching and correspondence course, and for visit puppy classes and for purposes such as research (e.g. when viewing possible venues) and marketing.

 • Puppy tutor teaching loose lead walking and heel work in puppy training class